 Get your 3 Day THSR Tourist Pass from Klook [affiliate link].

 Which is your favourite region or city in Taiwan?
-Let me know where else I should be checking out – see my full Taiwan archives for more.
+I’ve spent quite a lot of time in Taiwan but there’s still much to see.
+See all my Taiwan posts and let me know where else I should be checking out.